navisingh14/SlackBot/Design.md

 * **Delete** : Only a meeting's organizer can delete the meeting.
 * **Creation**: Unless all attendees agree, the meeting cannot be created.
 * **Conflicting**: A meeting cannot be booked in a slot if another meeting already exists in the slot.

+### Design & Architectural Patterns
+1. [Singleton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern): This creational design pattern is used for ensuring that only a single instance of the DAO object exists at the moment ensuring consistency and upholding the lock.
+2. [Template Pattern](https://en.wikipedia.org/wiki/Template_method_pattern): We use this beahvioral design pattern to model the server's component layers as abstract classes and the eventual implementation can be used as plug and play modules.
+This allows us to freely change the implementation as long as it complies with the abstract class' template.
+3. [Iterator Pattern](https://en.wikipedia.org/wiki/Iterator_pattern): The iterator pattern can be used in the implementation of the business logic to iteratively resolve conflicts for each attendee.
+4. [MVC Pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller): The datamodel, client and server respectively form the model, view and controller components of the MVC design pattern.